Litter in Kitsap

 Hire a responsible junk hauler

 If you hire someone to haul trash off your property, you're responsible for where the trash ends up.
-Prevent illegal dumping by hiring a cleanup company with a permit to operate in Kitsap County.
-These companies are licensed, insured, bonded, and will properly dispose of your waste.
+Prevent illegal dumping by hiring a permitted cleanup company.

 If you hire someone who is operating without a permit, take these additional steps to prevent illegal dumping:

-• Don't pay full price until you see a receipt from a legitimate disposal or recycling facility.
+• Don't pay until you see a receipt from a legitimate disposal or recycling facility

-• Be skeptical of low prices; these indicate that your waste may be illegally dumped.
+• Be skeptical of low prices, which may mean that your waste will be illegally dumped

-• Ensure the person you hire is securing their load to prevent crashes and litter.
+• Make sure the person you hire had secured their load to prevent crashes and litter

 If you suspect someone is improperly disposing of waste, report them to the Kitsap Public Health District - Solid Waste Program.